ankorstore/mq-lease-service/README.md

 # mq-lease-service
-> A priority mutex with stabilisation window and TTLs, designed to work with the Github MergeQueue accessing a shared resource
+> A priority mutex with stabilisation window and TTLs, designed to work with the Github MergeQueue accessing a shared resource.

 ## Contributing